This post may contain affiliate links. Please read our disclosure policy.

 A close up of paleo coconut macaroons

 Paleo Coconut Macaroons are basically a stupid easy paleo treat that comes together in just a few minutes.
-They are basically the opposite of something like my Monkey Bread.
+They are basically the opposite of something like my Monkey Bread recipe.
 Yes they are sweet, but that’s about the only thing those two recipes have in common.
 They only have a few simple ingredients including coconut butter.
 Have you ever eaten coconut butter?
 If not, you might have a few questions that come to mind.
 What is coconut butter?
 Is coconut butter good for you?
 Can you use coconut oil instead of coconut butter?

 Coconut butter: